 Sid Cutter, who passed away in 2011, is recognized and honored as the father of hot air ballooning in Albuquerque.
 Sid, already a renowned aviator with a distinguished military record and a partner in Cutter Flying Services, got hooked on ballooning almost by accident.
-In June of 1971, he was giving tether rides in a working hot air he bought principally as a centerpiece for his mother’s birthday party when the balloon became untied and he found himself aloft.
+In June of 1971, he was giving tether rides in a hot air balloon he bought principally as a centerpiece for his mother’s birthday party when the balloon became untied and he found himself aloft.
 It was love at first flight.
-Months later in early 1972, Sid was asked to organize a balloon race to celebrate KOB Radio’s 50th anniversary.
+Months later in early 1972, Sid was asked to organize a balloon event to celebrate KOB Radio’s 50th anniversary.
 This event is now considered the first Balloon Fiesta.
 Sid was responsible for organizing the first three balloon “fiestas” in Albuquerque and continued to make major contributions to the event as it became a joint effort with the City of Albuquerque.
-He eventually formed his own ballooning company, World Balloon Corporation, which contracted with corporate sponsors to operate balloons for promotion and advertising, operated a balloon repair station, trained pilots, and of course gave rides to paying passengers.
-As a FAA Designated Examiner, Sid gave check rides to literally hundreds of pilots, certifying them for private and commercial balloon ratings.
+He eventually formed his own ballooning company, World Balloon Corporation, which contracted with corporate sponsors to operate balloons for promotion and advertising, operated a balloon repair station, trained pilots, and of course provided rides to paying passengers.
+As an FAA Designated Examiner, Sid gave check rides to literally hundreds of pilots, certifying them for private and commercial balloon ratings.
 A two-time national hot air balloon champion, world runner-up, and gas balloonist, Sid continued to fly in the Balloon Fiesta well into the 2000’s.
 Unassuming, modest, a great storyteller, and (as he put it) a “Chamber of Commerce guy”, Sid’s creation of the Balloon Fiesta changed the face of Albuquerque and New Mexico forever.

 Tom “Tommy” Rutherford 1983

 In 1972 Tom Rutherford, often recognized as the co-founder of the Balloon Fiesta, was working for KOB Radio when he helped Sid Cutter organize the 13-balloon rally now known as the first Balloon Fiesta.
-He soon left KOB behind and joined Sid’s new corporation, World Balloon Championships (later World Balloon Corporation) to play a key role in organizing the First World Hot Air Balloon Championships, which came to Albuquerque as a result of that first Fiesta.
-Tom became a corporate balloon pilot, flying the famous Budweiser balloon at events all over the country, and played an important role in organizing the 1974 Balloon Fiesta and the 1975 Second World Hot Air Championships (fourth Balloon Fiesta).
+He soon left KOB behind and joined Sid’s new corporation, World Balloon Championships (later World Balloon Corporation) to play a key role in organizing the First World Hot Air Balloon Championships, which came to Albuquerque as a result of that first Balloon Fiesta.
+Tom became a corporate balloon pilot, flying the famous Budweiser balloon at events all over the country, and played an important role in organizing the 1974 Balloon Fiesta and the 1975 Second World Hot Air Championships (Fourth Balloon Fiesta).
 Tom also served for 24 years in the New Mexico State Senate, retiring in 1996 as Majority Floor Leader, and subsequently was elected to the Bernalillo County Commission.
-As a State Senator, Tom’s strategic political work on legislation allowed AIBF, in conjunction with the City of Albuquerque, to buy property for a permanent balloon field.
+As a State Senator, Tom’s strategic political work on legislation allowed the City of Albuquerque, to buy property for a permanent balloon field.
 Tom remained involved actively involved in Balloon Fiesta until 2014 and as a field announcer was the “Voice of Balloon Fiesta” for a quarter-century.
-For much of that time, Tom also provided color commentary for KOAT’s live broadcasts of the Balloon Fiesta.
+For much of that time, Tom also provided color commentary for KOAT-TV's live broadcasts of the Balloon Fiesta.

 Mayor Harry Kinney 1984

 As Mayor of Albuquerque, Harry Kinney understood the impact an event like Balloon Fiesta has on the local economy.
 In 1975, when Sid Cutter and Tom Rutherford, realized they needed resources beyond those of their private corporation to run the 1975 World Balloon Championships, they asked Mayor Kinney for assistance.
 Mayor Kinney formed a Citizens Committee to organize the event.
 This committee became the foundation of the non-profit organization that became Albuquerque International Balloon Fiesta.
-Mayor Kinney also arranged for City support for the event, including road crews, local police and refuse workers, furthering a long-time partnership between the Balloon Fiesta and the City of Albuquerque.
+Mayor Kinney also arranged for City support for the event, including road crews, local police and refuse workers, furthering a long-time relationship between the Balloon Fiesta and the City of Albuquerque.
 The Mayor continued to support the Balloon Fiesta both as Mayor and as a private citizen for the rest of his life.
 He passed away in 2006.